Westerface/software-design-vu/docs/assignment3.md

 - The code classes were separated accordingly, resulting in a more organized code
 - The multiplicity was added in the Class Diagram
 - The UML constructs in the class diagram were fixed and are now suitable for a class diagram
-- STATE_ALL_SNIPPETS was added to the class diagram
 - Private operations were signed accordingly in the class diagram (-)
 - The missing relationships in the object diagram were added
 - The "Main" structure in the object diagram was fixed and now is a rectangular structure